Top of the Ticket

 In the 2004 fight for the Democratic nomination, Edwards earned his political legitimacy with a surprise second-place showing in the Iowa caucuses.
 But then he watched as John Kerry’s win there became the first domino to fall in what ultimately was an easy path to the nomination.

 Edwards has kept his focus on Iowa in the three years since, and that hard work gave him a lead in early polls there during the winter.
 The plan was to win early in Iowa and do well in New Hampshire then ride the wave of free-media coverage into the vast -- and vastly expensive -- Super Tuesday primaries.
-But over the past few months Clinton has edged ahead of Edwards in Iowa (some polls show them in a statistical tie), and New Mexico Gov. Bill Richardson has been picking up some ground, though he’s still way back in the single digits. in the 11-12% range.
+But over the past few months Clinton has edged ahead of Edwards in Iowa (some polls show them in a statistical tie), and New Mexico Gov. Bill Richardson has been picking up some ground, though he’s still in the 11-12% range.

 Key here is that for Edwards’ domino theory to work, he needs that first domino to fall.
 Despite Nevadans' desire to use their role as the first state in the west to vote for a nominee to influence the race, the state’s caucuses don’t have the same weight of history that Iowa and New Hampshire share.
 And Nevada’s small number of convention delegates isn’t likely to push a candidate through.